ndench/ndench.github.io/links.md

 * Awesome talk by Bob Martin about [The Future of Programming](https://www.youtube.com/watch?v=ecIWPzGEbFc).

 * A community curated list of [awesome tech talks](https://awesometalks.party/).

+* An awesomely hilarious post on [how do deal with time](https://zachholman.com/talk/utc-is-enough-for-everyone-right) and why it sucks.

 # Testing